truth998877/studywithtony-site/README.md

 ## Work Flow

 My plan is to live stream to this site (via [twitch](https://www.twitch.tv/studywithtony)) while studying.
 Handwritten notes will be taken as I work through the textbooks (onenote on ipad pro, so no trees will be harmed during my re-eduation).
 All exercises will be attempted.
 Once I complete a section or chapter, I will create 'typed up' summary notes in markdown.
 These will then be found on this site's sister sites, [www.myphysicsnotes.com](http://www.myphysicsnotes.com) and [www.mychemistrynotes.com](https://www.mychemistrynotes.com).

+However, the above won't be all I do.
+It has been shown that the best study strategies require elements of self testing and what is called distributed practice.
+Its not clear to me what method of self testing would be best suited to me, however, whatever method I'll use, it must be done.
+I must determine whether or not I know what I've studied!
+Distrubuted practice means re-visiting a topic several times over a long period.
+This means that I will not simply move through my sylabuss and be done.
+Each area will be coverted more than once, and I will be producing more material than that which appear on my notes sites.

 For each live stream I will publish what will be studied in advance.

+## Timescale

+In the UK an A-Level is most often studied over two years, and an undegraduate course (BSc) lasts three.
+However, I will not put a timescale on my self right now.
+I will just study, and keep studying until I'm comfortable with all the material.

 ## Schedule